 In 2007 Joshua Bell one of the world’s most renowned violinists was in Washington for a concert tour.
-And while he was there the Washington Post commissioned him to pay his 4 million dollar Stradivarius in one of the subway stations.

 I mention this story because our lives are filled with sounds and words.

 But many times it’s hard to notice what is of value and what is not.

 It’s hard to discern what we should really listen to and what we should tune out.